The Telephone Interview

 - Turn your cell phone off.
 Obvious but easily forgotten.
 Double and triple check to make sure your cell phone ringer is turned off.

 - Know the company, and why you want to work there.
 Google the company you're interviewing for.
 Learn as much as you can about the company's mission, objectives, goals, and future plans.
-If you're asked why you want to work for the company, you best answer something better then, "I like the company's location."
+If you're asked why you want to work for the company, you best answer something better than, "I like the company's location."

 - Bring resumes.
 Your interviewer(s) will likely have a copy of your resume but bring spares.
 It shows you're prepared and serious about getting the job.